- Visiting Times

 Richard Willmer arrived at Friars Court as a tenant farmer in 1917.
 He was a successful hay and straw merchant who, at one time, was one of the main hay suppliers to both Great Western Railways and the collieries in Wales.
 Richard married Mary Honour of Alvescot in 1918 and over the next ten years had four children: John, Joan, Molly and Ruth.

-Richard was a tenant for just three years before buying the house along with 220 acres of land.
+Richard was a tenant for just three years before buying the farm and house, which at that time comprised of 220 acres.
 In the 1940’s John joined his father and between them, buying land from neighbouring farmers, the acreage grew to over 500.
 On Richard Willmer’s death in 1963 the farm passed to John who continued to build the estate up to its current 650 acres.